PVC Elbow

 Step-by-Step Installation:

 Cut the Pipe: Measure and mark the PVC pipe plastic to the desired length.
 Use a PVC pipe cutter for a clean, square cut.
-A handsaw or miter saw can also be used, but ensuring the cut is perfectly straight is essential for a good seal.
+A handsaw or mitre saw can also be used, but ensuring the cut is perfectly straight is essential for a good seal.

 Dry Fit: Before applying any primer or cement, perform a dry fit.
 Push the pipe into the PVC elbow to ensure it fits snugly.
 The pipe should go about one-third to two-thirds of the way into the socket by hand.
 Use a marker to draw an alignment line on the pipe and fitting if the final orientation is critical.